OleksandrDemian/gamemaker-typescript/README.md

 This will create a `tsconfig.json` file, configure extension to compile TS when you run your app, and copy the necessary static types into your project.

+### Automatic compilation

+Starting from version `2024.14.4` (April 2026) GameMaker added `pre_project_step` extension hook which allows to compile file before assets collection.
+So if you use that version or newer, after running `gmts setup` GameMaker will automatically compile `.ts` files before running the game.

 ### Compile Once

 It is also possible to manually compile from command line: